wandb/weave/docs/docs/introduction.md

 Our goal is to bring rigor, best-practices, and composability to the inherently experimental process of developing AI-based software, without introducing cognitive overhead.

-Weave's core concept is that as your code executes, it keeps track of function calls and their inputs and outputs.
-You don't need to learn a declarative language or a complex object hierarchy.
-Just decorate functions with `@weave.op()` to [get started](/quickstart)

-## Why use Weave?

-Building applications with large language models is a new style of software development.
-While these models are incredibly powerful, they are also non-deterministic and therefore tricky to make use of.
-Weave helps you harness their potential.
+[Get started](/quickstart) by decorating Python functions with `@weave.op()`.

+Seriously, try the 🍪 [quickstart](/quickstart) 🍪 first.

 You can use Weave to:
-- log and debug language model inputs, outputs, and traces
+- Log and debug language model inputs, outputs, and traces
-- build rigorous, apples-to-apples evaluations for language model use cases
+- Build rigorous, apples-to-apples evaluations for language model use cases
-- organize all the information generated across the LLM workflow, from experimentation to evaluations to production
+- Organize all the information generated across the LLM workflow, from experimentation to evaluations to production

 ## Key concepts